webapp-drupal/abtest/sites/all/modules/abtest_headlines/README.md

-    2 Set the test id for each node required A/B testing 3 Run multiple test in core (More info in A/B test functionality) 4 Collecting results on page callback on node full view mode 5 Display results for node in Reports admin/reports/abtests 6 Collect the Campaign results via the utm code in node Url
+    2 Set the test id for each node required A/B testing 3 Run multiple test in core (More info in A/B test functionality) 4 Collecting results on page callback on node full view mode 5 Display results of the Tests in Reports admin/reports/abtests 6 Providing results on node tab about exact node A/B Test 7 Collect the Campaign results via the utm code in node Url

 # A/B TEST FUNCTIONALITY #

-    ABTEST MODULE function abtest('TEST ID'); and abtest_track_conversion('TEST CONVERSION ID'); performs the test itself
+    ABTEST MODULE function abtest('TEST ID'); and abtest_track_conversion('TEST CONVERSION ID'); performs the test itself ABTEST HEADLINES module gets the nodes of the Default Article (machine name 'blogs')and setting them for the test ABTEST DASHBOARD in views fetching results and displays to the user

 # TESTING THE ABTEST_HEADLINES MODULE #